-In Grades 7-8, young people should continue to be involved in parish activities and benefit from stories of active parishioners.
+In Grades 7-8, students should continue to be involved in parish activities and benefit from stories of active parishioners.
 This is also the time to begin Church history and discussion of current events in the Church.
-While the Marks of the Church may be introduced earlier, at this level young people are able to grasp the meaning of them more fully.
+While the Marks of the Church may have already been introduced, students in this age group are able to grasp their meaning more fully.